 As a previous use of the free app, I decided to upgrade to the new premium version.
 When I opened the app, I was given the opportunity to upgrade (in order to store the information that was already uploaded), or to proceed with the free version and delete the saved information.

 Where Can You Use the Mobile Passport App?

-Right now (as of 9/2017), it can be used at 21 US Airports and 1 port.
-The airport locations are Atlanta, Baltimore, Boston, Chicago (O’Hare), Dallas, Denver, Houston, Houston Hobby, Los Angeles, Miami, Minneapolis, New York (JFK Int’l Airport), Newark, Orlando, Phoenix, Raleigh Durham, Sacramento, San Diego, San Francisco, San Jose, Seattle, Tampa, and Washington Dulles.
-The Port of Fort Lauderdale is also included.
+Right now (as of 2/2020), it can be used at 27 US Airports and 3 ports.
+The airport locations are Baltimore, Boston, Chicago (O’Hare), Dallas, Denver, Fort Lauderdale/Hollywood, Houston, Houston Hobby, Los Angeles, Miami, Minneapolis, New York (JFK Int’l Airport), LAX, Miami, Minneapolis/St. Paul, Newark, Orlando, Philadelphia, Phoenix, Raleigh Durham, Sacramento, San Diego, San Francisco, San Jose, San Juan, Seattle, Tampa, and Washington Dulles.

 How Do You Use the Mobile Passport App?

 For our first use, I downloaded the Mobile Passport App to my mobile device well before my trip to Greece.
 It’s free on the app store.
 Once you download it, you can set up profiles for each person in your family.
 That process was so easy – I was able to scan the barcode on each passport, and then just validated the information.